Understanding Relationships such as Entity Assocations

-When we talk about how web sites are related, it’s not unusual for us to talk about links between sites and pages.
-Google pays a lot of attention between such links, and they are at the heart of one of its most well known ranking signal – PageRank.
-PageRank is now more than 15 years old, predating the origin of Google itself in the BackRub search engine.
+When we talk about the relationships between websites, it’s not unusual for us to talk about links between sites and pages.
+Google pays a lot of attention to such links.
+They are at the heart of one of its most well-known ranking signals – PageRank.
+PageRank is more than 15 years old, predating the origin of Google itself in the BackRub search engine.

 Invented by Peter Jin Hong, Pravir K. Gupta, Nathaniel J. Gaylinn, Ramakrishnan Kazhiyur-Mannar, Kavi J. Goel, Omer Bar-or, Jack W. Menzel, Christina R. Dhanaraj, Jared L. Levy, Shashidhar A. Thakur, Grace Chung, and Benson Tsai

 US Patent Application 20130238594

 Methods, systems, and apparatus, including computer programs encoded on computer storage media, identify entities related to an entity to which a search query goes.
 One of the methods includes:

 - A search query, wherein the search query relates to the first entity of a first entity type, and where entities of a second entity type have a relationship with the first entity;